 3. Parents of both victim and perpetrator may be informed and summoned to the school for a meeting about the problem.

 4. In severe instances, local police may be contacted.

-5. The bullying behaviour or threats will be investigated quickly and fully, with both victim and perpetrator informed that the behaviour will/must stop immediately.
+5. The bullying behavior or threats will be investigated quickly and fully, with both victim and perpetrator informed that the behavior will/must stop immediately.

-6. The bullying perpetrator may meet with a designated staff member and (if they are willing to cooperate) his/her parents to understand the seriousness of his/her actions (to include placing themselves in the victim’s shoes to appreciate the undesirable effects of the behaviour), and to learn appropriate means of changing behaviour.
+6. The bullying perpetrator may meet with a designated staff member and (if they are willing to cooperate) his/her parents to understand the seriousness of his/her actions (to include placing themselves in the victim’s shoes to appreciate the undesirable effects of the behavior), and to learn appropriate means of changing behavior.